KetchupJL/KetchupJL/README.md

 ## 👨‍💻 About Me

 I'm a data science postgrad with a strong stats foundation, practical experience across academic domains, and a growing focus on **algorithmic trading** and **automation**.
-Most of my recent work has involved modelling and analysing public data in projects ranging from health to environmental impact — giving me a broad toolkit and the ability to get up to speed quickly, whatever the problem.
+Most of my recent work has involved modelling, machine learning and analysing public data in projects ranging from health to environmental impact — giving me a broad toolkit and the ability to get up to speed quickly, whatever the problem.

 Right now, I’m focused on building systems that combine **data pipelines**, **predictive modelling**, and **real-time signal processing** — especially in the crypto and low-cap trading space.